Introduction to Elasticsearch for Real-World Use (Search Optimization Edition)

-I've created an 'Introduction to Elasticsearch' course that even non-majors can easily understand and apply directly in real-world situations!
+I have created an 'Introduction to Elasticsearch' course that is easy for non-majors to understand and can be applied immediately in practice!

 Level Basic